 Contact the Group Leader, Peter Jackson, on 418050 or by email to Astronomy.

 If you have any comments about the web site, please sent an email to Webmaster.

-- Later in the month the Orionids meteor shower will peak on Monday/Tuesday the 21st/22nd October.
+- The Orionids meteor shower will peak on Monday/Tuesday the 21st/22nd October.
 It will be highest in the sky in the early morning of Wednesday.
 At this time, Orion, the radiant, will be in the southern sky.
 At the time, the moon will be in its third quarter.
 The Orionid meteor shower is one of two meteor showers created by debris from Comet Halley.
 The Eta Aquarids in May is the other.